kamranahmedse/developer-roadmap/content/guides/proxy-servers.md

 ## Forward Proxy Server

 A forward proxy is generally implemented on the client side and **sits in front of multiple clients** or client sources.
-Forward proxy servers are mainly used by companies to **manage internet usage** of their employees and **restrict content**.
-It is also used as a **firewall** to secure the company's network by blocking any request which would pose threat to the companies's network.
+Forward proxy servers are mainly used by companies to **manage the internet usage** of their employees and **restrict content**.
+It is also used as a **firewall** to secure the company's network by blocking any request which would pose threat to the company's network.
 Proxy servers are also used to **bypass geo-restriction** and browse content that might be blocked in the user's country.
 It enables users to **browse anonymously**, as the proxy server masks their details from the website's servers.

 ![Forward Proxy Description](/guides/proxy/forward-proxy.png)
 > NOTE: This is not an accurate description but rather just an illustration

 ## Reverse Proxy Server

 Reverse proxy servers are implemented on the **server side** instead of the client side.
-It **sits in front of multiple webservers** and manages the incoming requests by forwarding them to the web servers.
+It **sits in front of multiple webservers** and manages incoming requests by forwarding them to the web servers.
 It provides anonymity for the **back-end web servers and not the client**.
 Reverse proxy servers are generally used to perform tasks such as **authentication, content caching, and encryption/decryption** on behalf of the web server.
 These tasks would **hog CPU cycles** on the web server and degrade the performance of the website by introducing a high amount of delay in loading the webpage.
 Reverse proxies are also used as **load balancers** to distribute the incoming traffic efficiently among the web servers but it is **not optimized** for this task.
 In essence, a reverse proxy server is a gateway to a web-server or group of web-servers.

 ![Reverse Proxy Description](/guides/proxy/reverse-proxy.png)
 > NOTE: This is not an accurate description but rather just an illustration.
-Red lines represent server's response and black lines represent initial request from client(s).
+Red lines represent the server's response and black lines represent the initial request from client(s).

 ## Summary

 A proxy server acts as a gateway between client *(you)* and the internet and separates end-users from the websites you browse. ***The position of the proxy server on the network determines whether it is a forward or a reverse proxy server***.
 A Forward proxy is implemented on the client side and **sits in front of multiple clients** or client sources and forwards requests to the web server.
-Reverse proxy servers are implemented on the **server side** it **sits in front of multiple webservers** and manages the incoming requests by forwarding them to the web servers.
+Reverse proxy servers are implemented on the **server side** it **sits in front of multiple webservers** and manage the incoming requests by forwarding them to the web servers.

 If all this was too much to take in, I have a simple analogy for you.